 When can parents submit an application for Free and Reduced Price Meal Benefits?

 Food & Nutrition Services accepts and processes Free & Reduced Price Meal Applications throughout the school year.
 If you've submitted an application previously and your circumstances have changed or if you've never submitted an application and your circumstances have changed…don't hesitate to submit a new application!
 Applications are available on our website, in the school office or in the Food & Nutrition Services Central Office.

-Does SMMUSD - Food & Nutrition Services use deep fat fyers for preparing food sold in the cafeteria or on food carts?
+Does SMMUSD - Food & Nutrition Services use deep-fat fryers for preparing food sold in the cafeteria or on food carts?

-SMMUSD Food & Nutrition Services does not prepare any food item in deep fat fryers.
+SMMUSD Food & Nutrition Services does not prepare any food items in deep fat fryers.

-Does SMMUSD - Food & Nutrition Services prepare, sell, or serve food items containing artificial transfat?
+Does SMMUSD - Food & Nutrition Services prepare, sell, or serve food items containing artificial transfats?